whizzml/examples/automl/automl-script/readme.md

   lower than 50 (or 30 if `shallow_search` is `True`)
 -  `Model Selection` Using OptiML to find the best models and using the top 3 models to create a `Fusion` model to predict all the test dataset instances.
-If a validation dataset is given, this script will return an evaluation of the final model too.
+The script will return an evaluation of the final model too.

 The **inputs** for the script are:

 * `train-dataset`: (dataset-id) Dataset id for the train dataset (e.g. dataset/5d272205eba31d61920005cd).
-If no train dataset is provided, the script will expect an `automl-execution` to be provided and will use its models as starting point.
+If no train dataset is provided, the script will expect an `automl-execution` and will use its models as starting point.
+Useful when we only want to perform scoring , using  a previous execution of AutoML.
-* `validation-dataset`: (dataset-id) Dataset id for the validation dataset (e.g. dataset/5d272205ea31d61920005cd).
-If empty, some random rows from the `train-dataset` will be set aside and used as `validation-dataset`.
-The parameter `validation-rate` indicates the portion of the `train-dataset` that is sampled in the `validation-dataset`
+* `holdout-dataset`: (dataset-id) Dataset id for the holdout dataset (e.g. dataset/5d272205ea31d61920005cd).
+It will be used **only at the end of the workflow** after the model has been trained, to evaluate the final model.
+If empty, some random rows from the `train-dataset` will be set aside and used as `holdout-dataset`.
+The parameter `holdout-rate` indicates the portion of the `train-dataset` that is sampled in the `holdout-dataset`
 * `test-dataset`: (dataset-id) Dataset id for the test dataset (e.g. dataset/7j272205eba31d61920005vf).
+AutoML will create a batch prediction with this dataset at the end of the workflow.
+It won't be used during previouse stages.
 If empty, no output-dataset is returned.
 * `automl-exection`: (execution-id) Previous execution of this script, to reuse created executions and models,